FabianoEger/tago-documentation/dashboard.rst

 Note
 ****

 Note allows you to create a text to be viewed in your dashboard.
 It accepts a `markdown <http://simplemde.com/markdown-guide>`_ formated text, allowing you to use bold, italic and list tools.
+Although you can use the Note Widget to add images on your dashboard, we highly recommend that you use the Image Widget instead as it contains an auto resize image feature.

 .. image:: _static/dashboard/widget_note.png
 	:width: 50%